BlockDevsUnited/l-earn/README.md

 # Polkadot L-EARN

+This repo is DEPRECATED - the active repo can be found here. https://github.com/Polkadot-L-EARN/Polkadot-L-EARN

 Welcome to Polkadot L-EARN!
 We are a Polkadot community project where you can learn about Polkadot and earn DOT at the same time!

 ¡Bienvenido a Polkadot L-EARN! ¡Somos un proyecto comunitario de Polkadot donde puede aprender sobre Polkadot y ganar DOT al mismo tiempo!